International-Data-Spaces-Association/Building-Blocks-Catalog/CONTRIBUTING.md

 # Contributing to IDSA Github

-This is the official repository of [IDSA](https://www.internationaldataspaces.org) to provide a general overview of what is available on the IDS Open Source Landscape.

 All content published here is provided and approved by the IDSA Head Office.
 You are very welcome to contribute to this repository when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
 For this, always create an issue and a corresponding branch, and follow our style guides as described below.

 Please note that we have a [code of conduct](CODE_OF_CONDUCT.md) that all contributors should stick to.